tvalentius/tvalentius.github.io/_pages/about.md

 ## Writing

-Coming soon — thoughts on AI, developer relations, and building in Southeast Asia.
+Coming soon — thoughts on AI, cybersecurity, cyberintelligence, developer relations, and building in Southeast Asia.

 ---